the agile way

 Where each gets more than they give.

-Increasing the gap to tighten their grip,
+Increasing the gap to tighten your grip,

 That’s like aiming your bow at the sun.